flutter/website/src/get-started/flutter-for/uikit-devs.md

 To start, widgets have a different lifespan: they are immutable and only exist until they need to be changed.
 Whenever widgets or their state change,
-Flutter’s framework creates a new tree of widget instances.
+Flutter's framework creates a new tree of widget instances.
 In comparison, a UIKit view is not recreated when it changes, but rather it's a mutable entity that is drawn once and doesn't redraw until it is invalidated using `setNeedsDisplay()`.

-Furthermore, unlike `UIView`, Flutter’s widgets are lightweight, in part due to their immutability.
+Furthermore, unlike `UIView`, Flutter's widgets are lightweight, in part due to their immutability.
 Because they aren't views themselves, and aren't directly drawing anything,